Data Poisoning Attacks Against Multimodal Encoders: Appendix

-\textit{COCO.} The COCO dataset~\cite{CFLVGDZ15} is one of the most representative large-scale object detection, segmentation, and captioning datasets.
+\mypara{COCO} The COCO dataset~\cite{CFLVGDZ15} is one of the most representative large-scale object detection, segmentation, and captioning datasets.
 It has 80 object categories and contains 5 captions per image.
 For each image, we randomly select one of the object categories as its label; the more objects it contains, the more possible the object will be chosen.
 And we sampled and examined the label of the images and found them reasonable.
 We count the number of images in each class in the COCO dataset.
 To make the dataset more balance, we remove the two classes with the lowest number, \texttt{toaster} and \texttt{hair drier}, which have 28 and 53 images, respectively.
-For the test data, we randomly choose 50 images with their captions from each class, and the test data contains 3,900 images with 78 classes.
+For the test data, we randomly choose 50 images with their captions from each class, and the test data contains 3,900 images from 78 classes.

-\textit{COCO-M/COCO-S.} The COCO-M/COCO-S dataset is a subset of the COCO dataset.
+\mypara{COCO-M/COCO-S} The COCO-M/COCO-S dataset is a subset of the COCO dataset.
 We randomly select 50\% (25\%) samples from each class of COCO's training data to form the COCO-M (COCO-S) dataset.
 For the test data, we use the same test data as the COCO dataset, which contains 3,900 images with 78 classes.

-\textit{Visual Genome.} The Visual Genome (VG)~\cite{KZGJHKCKLSBF17} dataset is a widely used region captions dataset.
+\mypara{Visual Genome} The Visual Genome (VG)~\cite{KZGJHKCKLSBF17} dataset is a widely used region captions dataset.
 It contains 94,313 images and 4,100,413 snippets of text (43.5 per image), each grounded to a region of an image.
-We randomly select at most 5 texts for each image and form the training data.
-Note that we only use this dataset for fine-tuning in the post-training defense.
+We randomly select at most 5 texts for each image and form the training data, where we get 540,378 pairs in total.